 Failure to Appear When You Are Already on Probation

 Failure to appear would immediately be a probation violation and could result in your probation being revoked.
 You would then be behind bars in jail.
-If you failed to appear and you’re on probation, you need an experienced probation violation lawyer on your side.
+If you failed to appear and you’re on probation, you need an experienced Los Angeles probation violation lawyer on your side.

 Defenses for Failure to Appear Charges

 Willfulness and intent to evade are key elements of California’s Failure to Appear law.
-If you genuinely didn’t know about a court date, or some other factor prevented you from making it to court, you can make a valid case.
+If you genuinely didn’t know about a court date or some other factor prevented you from making it to court, you can make a valid case.
 As long as you act responsibly afterward with the help of an attorney, it’s unlikely your actions will look like you intentionally tried to miss your court date.

 If you were released on your own recognizance and didn’t sign an agreement to return to court, you will want to work with a skilled criminal defense attorney so they can research your case history and work for a speedy dismissal.